-Visual Basic has a very simple programming syntax the language is not case-sensitive, so something like Thecodingguys and are the same thing.
-The programming language is really for people new to the programming world, and VB is the place to start since it is simple.
+Visual Basic has a very simple programming syntax.
+The language is not case-sensitive and it is designed for people new to the programming world, making it a good place to start.

 Go ahead and start a new VB Console Application and give it the name Syntax.
 You should see the following code:

 Module Module1 Sub Main() End Sub End Module

 Your code goes between the Sub Main() and End Sub.
-In VB lines does not end with a semi-colon or anything, unlike C# and most other languages, VB is kept simple!
+In VB, lines does not end with a semi-colon; compared to C# and most other languages, VB is kept simple!

 - Single line comments start with an apostrophe (‘)